- About us

 Metro South Addiction and Mental Health Services can be contacted via:

 All initial assessments conducted by the triage team will assess the risk and immediate mental health needs of the individual.
-Typically an individual will be referred into the Rehabilitation Service from another ACU.
-Triage is often completed by other clinical teams, whilst an individual has been in the inpatient services or in another ACU.
+Typically an individual will be referred into the Rehabilitation Service from another internal treatment team.
+Triage is often completed by other clinical teams, whilst an individual has been in the inpatient services or in another team.
 A clinical handover will occur to ensure the needs of the consumer are identified and an appropriate care plan can be established with the consumer, carer and/ or family members.

 To ensure your service needs are met in a timely manner we would request the following information at time of referral: